blinklabs-io/docs/src/content/docs/guides/nview/003-using-config-file.md

 Running nview against a running Cardano Node will work out of the box with a default Cardano Node configuration, which exposes metrics in Prometheus data format on a specific port.
 However if you need to make change you can run nview with a configuration file.

+***

 To use a configuration file, run `nview` with a command line flag to set the file to load as a configuration.
+Edit path to match the path to your config.yml file.

 ```
 ./nview -config /path/to/config.yml